qdcmedia123/fbi-wanted-ws/README.md

   ## can be run in both folder fbi and fbi-auth
   npm run test
   ```

+ ## Security
+    # When fetching the FBI Wantend list routes are protected, user need to be logged in to use the api

+### Event subscriptions
+ When we are fetching something then its publishs event to kubernets cluster
+    # Other services can subscribe to listen, for example we have fbi-auth service
+    # fbi-auth service listening the event from fbi service in the same way
+    # When new user is registered then fbi services also get notified about that
+    # the user is added, all abstract typescript class which define inside common folder
+    # can be use in different services, to know the subject, event type, event data type etc

 ### Scaling our application
 In k8s folder in deployment files for each configuration file if we increase the number for replicas then, one way we can increase number for replicas, but on the other hand It will consume more resources too.